Shlurp/Strudel/info/tutorial/lesson6.md

 ***

-That's it for now, next up we'll discuss Dumdum's version of functions.
+That's it for now, next up we'll discuss Strudel's version of functions.